French president urges Turkey to support Sweden's NATO bid - ExBulletin

 But even if Turkey decides to favor Swedish membership in NATO, it is unlikely that the deal will be concluded by the July summit.

 Another NATO member, Hungary, has yet to decide how to vote.
-The Hungarian parliament this week postponed the ratification of Sweden’s bid for NATO membership until its autumn session.
+The Hungarian parliament this week postponed the ratification of Sweden’s NATO candidacy until its autumn session.

 The postponement, the latest in a long string of year-long delays, virtually guarantees that Sweden will not join the military alliance before or during the next NATO summit.